 Before you begin:

-- Make sure you have received an email inviting you to become the master administrator of this QuickBooks Online account.
+- Make sure you have received an email inviting you to become the primary administrator of this QuickBooks Online account.

 - Select the Accept link in the email.
 It will take you to sign in to QuickBooks Online.